You are here

 Chair: Rebecca O'Brien

-The RAAC Metrics Subcommittee seeks to identify effective and efficient metrics that will provide consistent definitions and interpretations of measurable data for strategic and tactical decision making.
-Strategic metrics are those that would be used for strategic planning and management decisions, Unit, College, VP or University.
+The RAAC Metrics Subcommittee seeks to identify effective and efficient metrics that will provide consistent definitions and interpretations of measurable data for strategic and tactical decision-making.
+Strategic metrics are those that would be used for strategic planning and management decisions by Unit, College, VP or University leadership.
 Tactical metrics are those to guide/plan/improve day-to-day operations.

 Chair: Chris Allan